dendronhq/dendron-site/vault/community.roles.md

 **Dendrologist** are active members of the Dendron community.
 They play a vital role in helping new members get started and setting best practices for Dendron and its community.

 Dendrologist help shape Dendron's roadmap and community standards.
-They also gain additional discord super powers like creating channels, pinning messages, and other moderation capabilities.
+They also gain additional Discord super powers like creating channels, pinning messages, and other moderation capabilities.

 ### Environmentalist

 **Environmentalist** are members that show their support by making monthly [financial contributions](https://accounts.dendron.so/account/subscribe) to Dendron.

-Environmentalist get a special discord role, early access to new features, special channels, and other goodies.
+Environmentalist get a special Discord role, early access to new features, special channels, and other goodies.

 There are currently four levels of environmentalist plans: